Hector Santiago’s suspension is more about MLB making a point than brazen cheating

 I think it’s pretty safe to say Hector Santiago was not the whale that MLB may have envisioned snaring when it decided to step up its enforcement of foreign substances on baseballs.

-Nor is his suspension on Tuesday the “aha!” moment that finally brings into light the nefarious web of deceit that major league pitchers have supposedly been weaving for the past several years.
+Nor is his suspension Tuesday the “aha!” moment that finally brings into light the nefarious web of deceit that major-league pitchers have supposedly been weaving for the past several years.

 More than anything, it seems to be nothing more than the combination of a well-meaning pitcher who ignored the fine print in the directives sent out by MLB and a league determined to adhere to the letter of the law to make a point.